mrisher/smtp-sts/reporting.md

 # Introduction

 The STARTTLS extension to SMTP [@?RFC3207] allows SMTP clients and hosts to establish secure SMTP sessions over TLS.
-The protocol design is based on "Opportunistic Security" (OS) [@?RFC7435], which maintains interoperability with clients that do not support STARTTLS but means that any attacker who can delete parts of the SMTP session (such as the "250 STARTTLS" response) or redirect the entire SMTP session (perhaps by overwriting the resolved MX record of the delivery domain) can perform a downgrade or interception attack.
+The protocol design uses an approach that has come to be known as "Opportunistic Security" (OS) [@?RFC7435], which maintains interoperability with clients that do not support STARTTLS but means that any attacker who can delete parts of the SMTP session (such as the "250 STARTTLS" response) or redirect the entire SMTP session (perhaps by overwriting the resolved MX record of the delivery domain) can perform a downgrade or interception attack.

 Because such "downgrade attacks" are not necessarily apparent to the receiving MTA, this document defines a mechanism for sending domains to